andlrc/rpgle.vim/README.md

 Self-Promotion
 --------------

 Like rpgle.vim?
+Then you might also like:

+- [rpglectags](https://github.com/andlrc/rpglectags) which creates tags files
+  from ILE RPG,
-Then you might also like [rpglectags](https://github.com/andlrc/rpglectags), creates tags files from ILE RPG.
-And [rpgleman](https://github.com/andlrc/rpgleman) which provides man pages for built-in functions keywords and more.
+- [rpgleman](https://github.com/andlrc/rpgleman) which provides man pages for built-in functions keywords and more,
+- and [rpglefmt](https://github.com/andlrc/rpglefmt) which will format Free Form ILE RPG programs.

 License
 -------